Scholarships in Canada

 PFEC India collaborates with top Canadian universities to provide Indian students direct access to exclusive scholarships, tuition waivers, and enhanced support during the application process.
 Our strong university partnerships ensure students get the maximum opportunity for funding and successful admission.

-University Scholarship Name Level Amount (CAD) Eligibility
+University Scholarship Name Level Amount (CAD and INR) Eligibility

-University of British Columbia (UBC) International Major Entrance Scholarship Undergraduate Variable (up to full tuition) High academic achievement; auto-assessed during admission.
+University of British Columbia (UBC) International Major Entrance Scholarship Undergraduate Variable, up to full tuition High academic achievement; auto-assessed during admission.

-Ontario Tech University Leadership Scholarship Undergraduate Up to $120,000 Admission average of 90%+
+Ontario Tech University Leadership Scholarship Undergraduate Up to CAD 120,000 (approx. ₹82.35 lakhs) Admission average of 90%+

-University Niagara Falls Canada International Student Entrance Scholarship Undergraduate & Postgraduate Up to $50,000 CAD (UG), up to $10,000 (PG) Minimum CGPA 3.00; automatic consideration.
+University Niagara Falls Canada International Student Entrance Scholarship Undergraduate & Postgraduate Up to CAD 50,000 for UG (approx. ₹34.31 lakhs); up to CAD 10,000 for PG (approx. ₹6.86 lakhs) Minimum CGPA 3.00; automatic consideration.

-Brock University Brock Scholars Awards Undergraduate $1,000 – $4,000 (Yearly) Based on admission average (80% and above).
+Brock University Brock Scholars Awards Undergraduate CAD 1,000–4,000 yearly (approx. ₹0.69–₹2.74 lakhs) Based on admission average (80% and above).

-Carleton University Entrance Scholarships Undergraduate $1,000 – $4,000/year (renewable) 80%+ admission average; renewable with GPA maintenance.
+Carleton University Entrance Scholarships Undergraduate CAD 1,000–4,000 per year (approx. ₹0.69–₹2.74 lakhs), renewable 80%+ admission average; renewable with GPA maintenance.

 Concordia University Entrance Scholarships Undergraduate Varies Automatic based on academic achievement.

-Wilfrid Laurier University Entrance Scholarships Undergraduate $1,000 – $5,000; Separate scholarship application worth $26,000 Based on admission average; no separate application required.
+Wilfrid Laurier University Entrance Scholarships Undergraduate CAD 1,000–5,000 (approx. ₹0.69–₹3.43 lakhs); separate scholarship application worth CAD 26,000 (approx. ₹17.84 lakhs) Based on admission average; no separate application required.

 How to Find and Apply for Scholarships in Canada